Solar Savings Calculator & Cost Estimator

 How accurate is this solar calculator?

 Our calculator provides a ballpark estimate based on national averages.
 It uses average electricity rates ($0.13/kWh), typical peak sun hours (4.5/day), and average installation costs ($3.00/watt).
-For a precise quote tailored to your roof, electricity usage, and local incentives, we recommend getting free quotes from local installers through EnergySage.
+The federal ITC (30%) expired for residential homeowners after December 31, 2025.
+Our estimate includes approximately 10% for state/local incentives — actual incentives vary significantly by state.
+Always get quotes from local installers for accurate pricing.

 What if I rent my home?